revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 <details><summary><b> Show Answer </b></summary>

-- `@Test(timeout=500)`- used if you want to set some timeout during test execution.
+- `@Test(timeout=500)`- Used if you want to set some timeout during test execution.
-- <b>Example</b> : we can use this annotation, when we are working under some projects, and tests need to be completed within some specified time.
+- <b>Example</b> : We can use this annotation, when we are working under some projects, and tests need to be completed within some specified time.

 </details>